ZIB-IOL/FrankWolfe.jl/README.md

 ```

 where `f(x)` is the objective function, `grad!(storage, x)` is the inplace gradient.
-`lmo` is a structure implementing the Lineae Minimization Oracle interface presented below.
+`lmo` is a structure implementing the Linear Minimization Oracle interface presented below.

 ## LMO